- Chubb, J.A. (2021) The discipline of being undisciplined: interdisciplinarity and working across knowledge boundaries ASSIST-UK 2021 Conference.

 I was invited to write an article for the popular blog site Research Whisperer.

-I recently published a further article in The Conversation following the publication of Fear and Loathing in the Academy: the role of emotion in response to an impact agenda in the UK and Australia published in HERDA 2017.
+I published a further article in The Conversation following the publication of Fear and Loathing in the Academy: the role of emotion in response to an impact agenda in the UK and Australia published in HERDA 2017.

-As part of Fast Track Impact, I was interviewed for a podcast on the challenges and benefits of generating impact during your PhD.
+I was interviewed for a podcast on the challenges and benefits of generating impact during your PhD.